Insulin Resistance Guide — Part 2

 • Glucotoxicity (high glucose) can impair remaining beta-cell function further.

-2) Muscle insulin resistance (reduced glucose uptake)
+2. Muscle insulin resistance — reduced glucose uptake

 What it is: skeletal muscle is the largest site of insulin-stimulated glucose disposal.
-If muscle becomes insulin resistant, glucose stays in the bloodstream and more insulin is required to push glucose into muscle after meals and during corrections.
+When muscle becomes insulin resistant, glucose stays in the bloodstream and more insulin is required to push glucose into muscle after meals and during corrections.

 Mechanism: one major driver is lipid accumulation inside muscle cells.
 When diacylglycerols (DAG) and ceramides build up, they disrupt insulin signalling and reduce GLUT4 translocation — meaning glucose uptake slows even when insulin is present.

-How it shows up:
+How it tends to show up:

 • Higher meal insulin requirements over time.